 Distinguished Scholars ProgramWelcome 6th graders, returning 7th and 8th graders!The Distinguished Scholars Program is an enrichment program created specifically for our middle school students.
-All self-motivated students with a love for learning are invited to enroll during their 6th grade year.
-These individuals will challenge themselves by designing and developing their own unique projects while working with mentors to meet their objective.Requirements:
+All self-motivated students with a love for learning are invited to enroll during their 6th-grade year.
+These individuals will challenge themselves by designing and developing their own unique projects while working with mentors to meet their objectives.Requirements:

-- Mentor a younger Distinguished Scholar during 8th grade year.
+- Mentor a younger Distinguished Scholar during the 8th-grade year.

 Although students are expected to work on projects outside of school hours, study halls may be used to work on Distinguished Scholar projects.